superUserT/bbd_immersion/README.md

 Either press the button to get random news from around the world or search in the bar for local news

+### Weather and Location

+Press the button to get the weather in your current location and your exact GPS location.

 ## Styling

 The project uses a custom CSS stylesheet located in src/css/style.css to ensure a clean and modern look.